Jason5394/JSudoku/README.md

   In order to provide players with random and new game boards each session, a recursive backtracking algorithm is run everytime the player starts a new game.
 This generates a filled and completely valid Sudoku board.
-Based on the difficulty setting, a certain number of tiles are erased in a random order, which generates a random puzzle.
+Based on the difficulty setting, a certain number of tiles are erased in a random order, after checking after each removal that the puzzle still contains a single unique solution.

 ####Game Interface